Attic Insulation: Faced or Unfaced

 Adding to Existing Insulation

 Some attic floors that already have a layer of insulation can benefit from an additional application over existing layers.
-The extra batting increases the R-values, so it further slows warm air migration.
+The extra batting increases the R-values, further slowing warm air migration.
 The additional layer must be unfaced.
-Otherwise, moisture can get trapped between the layers of insulation and cause mold or mildew.
+Otherwise, moisture can get trapped between the insulation layers and cause mold or mildew.

-Choosing Valley Insulation for your attic insulation needs is a decision you won’t regret.
-We’ve been meeting the needs of our customers since 1977.
-And attic insulation is just one of the many ways we can help your home or business.
-Contact us today to find out more.
+Valley Insulation has been meeting the needs of our customers since 1977.
+Attic insulation is just one of the many ways we can help your home or business.
+Contact us today to learn more about cellulose and blow-in insulation and how we can insulate your home or business.

 Recent Posts